CRLT Consultation Services

 Learn about CRLT's Consultation Services

-As we transition back to a more regular teaching routine, CRLT continues to provide services in a range of modalities to support teaching and learning needs of faculty, GSIs, and students.
-Honoring University protocols, CRLT offers both in-person and remote services and programs.
-Modality for fall services will be determined on a case-by-case basis and will depend on a number of factors, including U-M protocols, # of participants, class modality, current public health guidelines, and other relevant factors.
+CRLT continues to provide confidential consultation services in a range of modalities to support teaching and learning needs of faculty, GSIs, and students.
+CRLT provides both in-person and remote services and programs.
+Modality will be determined on a case-by-case basis.
 Consultation services are available to faculty, postdocs and graduate students affiliated with the University of Michigan - Ann Arbor campus.

 CRLT consultants are available to meet one-on-one with faculty, academic leaders, graduate students, and postdoctoral scholars affiliated with the University of Michigan - Ann Arbor campus.
 These consultations can focus on a range of teaching and curricular topics, including: